Madina1219/CASA0018-Deep-Learning-for-Sensor-Networks/README.md

 - **Food loss statistics:** FAO (2024). *The State of Food and Agriculture 2024.* <https://www.fao.org/policy-support/policy-themes/food-loss-and-food-waste/fao-policy-series--food-loss---food-waste>
 - **Datasets:** Kaggle *Riped and Unripe Tomato Dataset*; Mureșan, H. & Oltean, M. (2018) *Fruits-360.*
 - **Module:** Built as part of the **CASA0018 — Deep Learning for Sensor Networks** module, UCL.

 ---

-## 🧾 AI-assistance Disclosure

-All substantive content of this project — the hardware build, dataset preparation, model training in Edge Impulse, experiments, and results — is my own work.
-An AI assistant (Anthropic's Claude) was used solely to help structure and review this README.
-All technical decisions, figures, and metrics are drawn directly from my own Edge Impulse project.

----